veliovgroup/jazeee-meteor-spiderable/README.md

 __Note:__
  - Should be set before `Meteor.startup`
  - Value should be {*Number*} in minutes
- - To reset a new cache lifetime you need to drop index on `createdAt_1` or wait for the previous cache to expire.
+ - To reset a new cache lifetime you need to drop index on `createdAt_1`.
 ```coffeescript
 Spiderable.cacheLifetimeInMinutes = 60 # 1 hour in minutes
 ```